Formula

 On the left is a sphere, whose volume V is given by the mathematical formula V = 4/3 π r^{3}.
 On the right is the compound isobutane, which has chemical formula (CH_{3})_{3}CH.

 One of the most influential figures of computing science's founding generation, Edsger Dijkstra at the blackboard during a conference at ETH Zurich in 1994.
 In Dijkstra's own words, "A picture may be worth a thousand words, a formula is worth a thousand pictures."

 In science, a formula is a concise way of expressing information symbolically, as in a mathematical formula or a chemical formula.
 The informal use of the term formula in science refers to the general construct of a relationship between given quantities.

 The plural of formula can be either formulas (from the most common English plural noun form) or, under the influence of scientific Latin, formulae (from the original Latin).

 In mathematics

-In mathematics, a formula generally refers to an equation or inequality relating one mathematical expression to another, with the most important ones being mathematical theorems.
+In mathematics, a formula generally refers to an equation or inequality relating one expression to another, with the most important ones being mathematical theorems.
 For example, determining the volume of a sphere requires a significant amount of integral calculus or its geometrical analogue, the method of exhaustion.
 However, having done this once in terms of some parameter (the radius for example), mathematicians have produced a formula to describe the volume of a sphere in terms of its radius: